Achieving Precision with Burnishing: The Key to Low Surface Roughness (Ra)

 Workpiece material

-A correctly selected burnishing tool + correct parameters ensures consistent results.
+A correctly selected burnishing tool combined with correct parameters ensures consistent results.

 _ed.png)